KernCore91/-SC-Cry-of-Fear-Weapons-Project/README.md

 This project is brought to you by D.N.I.O.
 071 and me (KernCore).
 It's a port of Cry of Fear's arsenal.

+# **DO NOT RUN THIS PLUGIN ALONG WITH ANOTHER WEAPON PLUGIN, NO SUPPORT IS GUARANTEED BETWEEN THEM**

 ## The Weapons

 * Switchblade (**weapon_cofswitchblade**)